 Imagine putting the history of the universe on a calendar where January 1 corresponds to the big bang, and December 31 corresponds to the present day.
 The very first stars are thought to have begun emitting light around January 5.
 This period of time – known as the “cosmic dawn” – corresponds to when the universe was merely 5% of its current size.

 Due to the finite speed of light, the light emitted from a star ten light-years away takes ten years to reach the Earth.
 Consequently we see this star today as it was ten years in the past.
 By searching for extremely stars and galaxies, astronomers can observe the universe as it was billions of years ago, and potentially allowing astronomers to directly study the cosmic dawn.

 These stars and galaxies are firmly beyond the reach of the current generation of optical and infrared telescopes (for example, the Hubble Space Telescope).
 However a new suite of low-frequency radio telescopes are attempting to detect the diffuse hydrogen gas from this era using its characteristic 21 centimeter transition.

 Unfortunately the cosmological signature of distant hydrogen gas is very faint, and it will be very difficult to separate this signal from the blinding light of our own Milky Way galaxy and other sources of radio emission.
-Larger telescopes and sophisticated electronics can make this easier, but a topographical map of hydrogen is beyond the capabilities of any existing instrument.
+I used the Owens Valley Long Wavelength Array to construct a new map of the sky that will help astronomers find the cosmic dawn.